|1842||Irish Augustinians establish Villanova College|

 |1991||One of Ireland’s leading poets, Derek Mahon, teaches at Villanova and serves as a writer-in-residence for the spring semester.|

-Seamus Heaney returns for a second time to Villanova and gives a reading in the Connelly Center.
+Seamus Heaney returns to Villanova and gives a reading in the Connelly Center.
 He is joined by wife Marie, who speaks on Irish mythology.

 Mick Moloney, one of Ireland’s premier ethnomusicologists and traditional musicians, serves as a Villanova visiting professor and greatly influences both the Philadelphia music scene and Villanova’s Irish Studies Program.